94d44027/mitre-workflows/workflows/add-mitigation-workflow.md

 * run the query like `MATCH (t:tMitreTechnique) WHERE id(t) IN ["TXXXX", "TYYY", "TZZZ.ZZZ"] RETURN id(t) AS technique;` where *"TXXXX", "TYYY", "TZZZ.ZZZ"* represent comma-delimited list of the techniques/subtechniques which presence is to be verified (MWMLIST)
 * Memorize the techniques/subtechniques at the output window
 * check the number to the right of "Total" at the bottom right corner of query output window
-* If this number is greater than 5, scroll down the window abd memorize the remaining techniques/subtechniques in the output
+* If this number is greater than 5, scroll down the window and memorize the remaining techniques/subtechniques in the output
-* If there are multiple pages in the query output (the number in blue rounded square to the right of the "total" number") navigate to the next page untill all lines in query output have been seen, understood and the resulting techniques and subtechniques have been memorized
+* If there are multiple pages in the query output (the number in blue rounded square to the right of the "total" number") navigate to the next page until all lines in query output have been seen, understood and the resulting techniques and subtechniques have been memorized
 * Indicate the memorized list as DBMList
 * Compare the MWMLIST to DBMLIST
 * If there are techniques/subtechniques from MWMLIST which are not present in the database (DBMLIST), call this list IMISSTHEMLIST and go to the next step
 * if there are no missing techniques/subtechniques (i.e. database contains every technique/subtechnique from the mitigation webpage)- proceed to step 6

 ### STEP 5: Create missing techniques/subtechniques in the database
-For each technique/subtechnique ID in the IMISSTHEM list:
+For each technique/subtechnique ID in the IMISSTHEMLIST:
 * 5a.
 Navigate to technique page.
 URL format: https://attack.mitre.org/techniques/T####/ (or /T####/###/ for subtechniques)
 * 5b.
 Extract required information:
     * Technique_ID (from URL or page)